-How does one become a music therapist?
+How do I become a music therapist?

 To become a board-certified music therapist, one must complete an approved collegiate academic program.
 To view a list of approved schools, click here.
 In addition to the coursework, a music therapy student must complete 1200 hours of supervised clinical experience.
 A good portion of those hours take place in a supervised internship, which may occur in any of a variety of settings.
 Most internships are approved by the American Music Therapy Association, and must meet their standards.